3.4 MTSS, RtI, PBIS, and Behavior Supports

 - MTSS organizes academic and behavioral support into tiers that intensify based on data.

-- RtI focuses on response to evidence-based academic intervention and progress monitoring.
+- RtI focuses on student response to evidence-based academic intervention with frequent progress monitoring.

 - PBIS teaches and reinforces expected behavior through prevention, explicit instruction, and consistent routines.

-- FBA and BIP processes address persistent behavior by identifying function and teaching replacement skills.
+- FBA and BIP processes address persistent behavior by identifying its function and teaching replacement skills.

 - EAS answers should use data, intervention fidelity, collaboration, and positive supports instead of delay or punishment alone.